ShambhaviKh/IDS-706_SQL_Guidebook_ShambhaviKhanna/README.md

 Use Cases:
 EDA, data cleaning, visualization, and SQL practice.
 Explore trends like top-selling items, busiest order times, and preferred payment methods.

-Modified the database accoridng to our guidebook
+Modified the database according to our guidebook

 ## 📝 SQL Operations and Questions Covered